arthurseverino/battleship/README.md

 - Add multiplayer support
 - Add support for vertical ship placement

-## License

-This project is licensed under the MIT License.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Acknowledgments

-- This project was inspired by the classic Battleship game.